kbturk/goofyCpractice/ch4/calc/README.md

 * `sin` => sin(x) on previous item (ex: x sin)
 * `exp` => 10ex on previous item (ex: x exp)
 * `pow` => pow(x,y) on previous items (ex: x y pow)
+* `ungets` => push a word back onto the buffer.
+The function can handle a whole string, but set it up to just push a word for testing and practical use. (ex: x on stack, ungets sin, enter twice -> x sin)

 ## variables
 * `last` => last printed value